tgogos/cilium-cluster-mesh/README.md

 ## Setup

 ℹ️ *The following steps use the `--context` option both for `kubectl ...` and `cilium ...` commands.
-They were run from a VM that was not part of any of the clusters.*
+They were run from a VM that was not part of any of the clusters.
+All the VMs had network connectivity within a Proxmox cluster, no VPN was used.*

 ```
            ┌──────────────────────────┐